google/WebFundamentals/src/content/en/fundamentals/getting-started/codelabs/your-first-pwapp/index.md

 First, we need to open the cache with `caches.open()` and provide a cache name.
 Providing a cache name allows us to version files, or separate data from the app shell so that we can easily update one but not affect the other.

 Once the cache is open, we can then call `cache.addAll()`, which takes a list of URLs, then fetches them from the server and adds the response to the cache.
-Unfortunately, `cache.addAll()` is atomic; if any of the files fail, the entire cache step fails!
+Unfortunately, `cache.addAll()` is atomic, if any of the files fail, the entire cache step fails!

 Alright, let's start getting familiar with how you can use DevTools to understand and debug service workers.
-Before []]ing your page, open up DevTools and go to the __Service Worker__ pane on the __Application__ panel.
+Before reloading your page, open up DevTools, go the __Service Worker __pane on the __Application __panel.
 It should look like this.

 ![ed4633f91ec1389f.png](img/ed4633f91ec1389f.png)